HartMG/Data-Analysis-Portfolio/README.md

 # Matt Hart
 ### 📊 M.S.
 Data Analytics and Information Systems | Python, SQL, Tableau | Passionate about turning data into insights.
 ## About
 Hello, I'm Matt.
-I have a background in information technology and data analysis, and I earned my M.S. in Data Analytics and Information Systems from Texas State University in Spring 2025.
+I have a background in information technology and data analytics, and I earned my M.S. in Data Analytics and Information Systems from Texas State University in Spring 2025.
 I currently work as a Senior IT Business Systems Analyst for an energy utility in Austin, TX.
 I'm interested in additional opportunities to apply my analytical skills to uncover insights and support data-driven decision making.

 This is a repository demonstrating some of my data analytics, database management, and visualization work.